MIDHUNGRAJ/midhungraj.github.io/_pages/about.md

 ---

 I'm a self-taught machine learning engineer passionate about AI, programming, and robotics.
 Currently pursuing a BSc in Physics, this site is where I share blogs and updates on my journey through machine learning and technology.
-I aim to connect with like-minded individuals and inspire collaboration among enthusiasts!

 ---